So, here you are. You've put yourself last for a long time. Until now.

 The length of your treatment depends on many factors: the severity of your symptoms, your desire to be in treatment, your commitment to doing "the work" in between sessions, and the distance between where you are and where you would like to be.

 Sometimes, goals are attained after just a few sessions.
 Other times, patients may spend many months in treatment.
 And often times, folks come to therapy for awhile, find equilibrium, and then pause, resuming when they feel compelled to return.
 Life ebbs and flows.
 We are here when you need us.
 Keep in mind that therapy is an investment in your well-being and in your future.

 Suzie is available for telehealth sessions and in-person sessions at our beautiful office, located on a peaceful lake near a cool coffee shop at 3125 S. Price Rd, Ste 120, Chandler, AZ 85248.
 The office is located just south of the I-10, 101, and 202 freeways.

 Geoff is available for telehealth sessions and has evening availability several nights per week to accommodate your busy work schedule.
 No masks, no traveling.
 Just high quality therapy from the comfort of your couch.

 There has never been a more perfect time for therapy than now.
 Anxiety levels are through the roof.
 Isolation is taking a toll.
 Relationships are being tested.
 And existential crises abound.
 Life is really hard right now.
 While it may feel like a heck of a lot to sift through, know that you don’t have to do it alone.
-I’m here to help you navigate these odd and uncertain times.
+We are here to help you navigate these odd and uncertain times.
 Reach out today.